pierodesenzi/stark-bank-challenge/README.md

 {"body": '{"event": {"log": {"invoice": {"amount": 100}}}}'}
 ```

-The function `handler` is meant to do a transaction worth the same amount to a Stark Bank account, so further information is not needed on `body`.
+The function `handler` is meant to receive this transacion dict and do a transaction worth the same amount to a Stark Bank account, so further information is not needed on `body`.

 #### 2. Deployment to AWS